agentsystems/docs/README.md

 # AgentSystems Documentation

-Documentation for the AgentSystems platform - a system for running AI agents on your infrastructure.
+Documentation for AgentSystems - the open platform for AI agents.

 This repository contains documentation for: